rackerlabs/understack/docs/kubernetes.md

 ### Kubeseal

-[Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) and the `kubeseal` cli tool make it possible to store sescrets in a public repository.
+[Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) and the `kubeseal` cli tool make it possible to store secrets in a public repository.

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable MD046 -->